CesiumGS/3d-tiles/specification/Metadata/0.0.0/README.md

 Strings and binary blobs are typically variable-length in terms of number of code points/bytes respectively.
 In order to store these efficiently in binary, some indirection is useful.
 The elements are packed tightly into a single `bufferView`.
 The index of this `bufferView` is referenced in the instance table's definition via the `bufferView` property.

 Since the length of each element is not predictable, an **offset buffer** is used instead.
 If there are `N` strings/blobs in the property array, then the offset buffer has `N + 1` elements.
 The first `N` of these point to the start byte of each string/blob, while the last one points to the byte immediately after the last string/blob.
 This way, the length of the `i-th` string (0-indexed) can be determined with the formula `length = offsetBuffer[i + 1] - offsetBuffer[i]`.
 The offset buffer is referenced by adding the index to the `offsetBufferViews` array in the JSON.
-For strings and blobs, this will always be the **rightmost** index in the array.
+For strings and blobs, this will always be the last element of the array.
 More on `offsetBufferViews` can be found in the [Variable-size Arrays](#variable-size-arrays) section below.

 The size of each offset can be configured with `offsetComponentType`.
 It defaults to `UINT32`, but it can be made as small as `UINT8` for small datasets or as large as `UINT64` for datasets with a large number of elements.